LeopoldoIII/minimal_flask_example_heroku/README.md

+I am editing the README file.
+Adding some more details about the project description.
 Here's a quick guide to each of the files and information whether you need to edit each:

 ## Files you'll put the code you wrote yesterday into